scripting/opmlPackage/README.md

 I have a few OPML-related projects on GitHub and on the web.

-* instantOutliner -- Example code for sharing live-updated outlines between users, using websockets as the notification system.
+* <a href="https://github.com/scripting/instantOutlines">instantOutlines</a> -- Example code for sharing live-updated outlines between users, using websockets as the notification system.

-* Drummer -- browser and Electron-based outliner that uses OPML as its native format.
-Not released yet as of July 2021.
+* Drummer -- Browser and Electron-based outliner that uses OPML as its native format.
+Not released as of July 2021.

 * etc.